LoginRadius/engineering-blog-samples/README.md

 ## How to use ##

-The root folder contains langauge specific folder for code samples.
-You can browse to partciular directory and access the code sample as per your need
+The root folder contains language specific folder for code samples.
+You can browse to partciular directory and access the code sample as per your needs.

 e.g.